zzz-vr/ZZZsAssets/README.md

 * **MarkDey** -- Thank you for your contributions and assistance to various community projects.

-* **Davevillz** -- Thank you for continueing to reinvest in your company and staff.
-I really wish this game and community the best.
+* **Davevillz** -- Thank you for continueing to reinvest in your company, products, and staff.

 * **Spin** -- Thank you for helping me several times with topics such as UV mapping, light mapping, and more.